-4.1 Any job offer can become a contractual obligation.
+Any job offer can become a contractual obligation

 - Make it clear at interview that you are not offering a job at this stage.

-4.2 Provide job descriptions which allow you the maximum flexibility.
+Provide job descriptions which allow you the maximum flexibility

 - Reserve the right to change the employee's place of work.
 If you do not, you may be in breach of contract if the business is relocated and you try to get employees to move to new premises.

-Even if you do this, an employee may be able to claim a 'place of work' redundancy.
+- Even if you do reserve the right to change it, an employee may be able to claim a 'place of work' redundancy.

-4.3 Make it clear if you intend benefits to be non-contractual (and therefore easier to amend or withdraw).
+Make it clear if you intend benefits to be non-contractual

 - Identify them as 'non-contractual benefits' in the written statement.
 Explicitly state that you reserve the right to alter or withdraw them.